-A number of PJM states are pursuing direct approaches to environmental issues including mandating the closure of emitting resources and capping emissions, in addition to creating renewable portfolio standards (RPS).
+A number of PJM states are pursuing direct approaches to environmental issues including mandating the closure of emitting resources and capping emissions from existing and new resources, in addition to creating renewable portfolio standards (RPS).
 RECs (renewable energy credits) are an important mechanism used by many PJM states to implement environmental policy under a range of RPS approaches.
 RECs affect prices in the PJM wholesale power market.
 RECs provide out of market payments to qualifying renewable resources, primarily wind and solar, as well as some nonrenewable resources.
 Some resources are not economic without revenue from RECs.

-In the absence of a PJM market carbon price, a single, transparent PJM market for RECs would contribute significantly to market efficiency and to the procurement of renewable resources in a least cost manner, if some or all of the PJM states decided to use that option.
-Ideally, there would be a single PJM operated forward market for RECs, for a single product based on a common set of state definitions of renewable technologies, with a single clearing price, trued up to real time delivery.
+In the absence of a PJM market carbon price, a single, transparent PJM market for RECs would contribute significantly to market efficiency and to the procurement of renewable resources in a least cost manner, if some or all of the PJM states with RPS decided to use that option.
+Ideally, there would be a single PJM operated forward market for RECs, for a single product based on a common set of state definitions of renewable technologies, with a single clearing price, trued up to real-time delivery, that includes market power mitigation rules.
+The product definition is a state decision.
 States would continue to have the option to create separate RECs for additional products that did not fit the product definition, e.g. waste coal or trash incinerators.
 Such a market would provide better information for market participants about supply and demand and prices and contribute to a more efficient and competitive market and to better price formation.
 The market could also facilitate entry by renewable resources by reducing the risks associated with lack of transparent REC market data and ensuring competitive prices.
+But it is also important, given that PJM states have a range of approaches to climate policy, to not integrate the REC market into the PJM energy or capacity market so tightly that it affects the prices of energy and capacity for all market participants.
+Investors would have the responsibility to evaluate and manage their own strategies with a standalone REC market.

 Despite suggestions that PJM needs a flexibility product, the PJM fleet already includes the flexibility needed to offset the fluctuations in output assumed to be inherent in renewable energy.
+Gas fired combined cycles can provide significant flexibility if the market design and rules can account for their characteristics appropriately.
 But it should not simply be assumed that renewable resources require flexible resources to offset their output fluctuations.
 PJM markets should provide incentives, especially in the capacity market, for renewable resources to provide higher quality capacity and more stable output by creating hybrid resources.
 For example, if the ELCC calculations reflected the relatively low marginal value of standalone renewables, as they should, and the significantly higher marginal value of hybrids, there would be a strong incentive to combine resources into hybrids.
 There would be a related incentive to invest in longer duration hybrids over shorter duration hybrids.
 PJM does not need a flexibility product.
 PJM needs to provide incentives to existing and new entrant resources to unlock the significant flexibility potential that already exists and to stop creating incentives for inflexibility.
-This means enforcing parameter limited schedules, enforcing must offer requirements, enhancing generator modelling to support combined cycle resources without weakening market power mitigation rules, and requiring resources to follow PJM's dispatch instructions in order to be eligible for uplift payments.
+This means enforcing parameter limited schedules, enforcing must offer requirements, enhancing generator modelling to support combined cycle resources without weakening market power mitigation rules, enforcing the correct definition of maximum emergency status, and requiring resources to follow PJM's dispatch instructions in order to be eligible for uplift payments.
 There is no reason to consider a new flexibility product until the existing rules are enforced and refined, including the elimination of current incentives to be inflexible.